openscope/openscope/documentation/airport-format.md

   "rr_radius_nm": 5,                        // Radius of the ring sections. (in nautical miles) "rr_center": ["lat", "lon"],              // The center position of the rings. (in nautical miles) "has_terrain": true,                      // Whether or not the airport has an associated GeoJSON terrain file in "assets/airports/terrain". (true or false)
-  "wind": {                                 // Wind is used for score. // It can affect an aircraft's ground tracks if enabled in settings.
+  "wind": {                                 // (optional) Wind is used for score. // It can affect an aircraft's ground tracks if enabled in settings.
-    "angle": 0,                             // Wind direction. (in degrees) "speed": 3                              // Wind speed. (in knots) },
+    "angle": 0,                             // (optional) Wind direction. (in degrees) "speed": 3                              // (optional) Wind speed. (in knots) },
   "fixes": {                                // Locations on the map that aircraft use to travel in and out of the map.
+These should be sorted alphabetically for readability.
     "FIXNAME", ["lat", "lon"],              // The name and position of the fix. (in latitude and longitude) "FIXNAME2", ["lat", "lon"]              // You can add as many as you like.
   },